 This section is followed by a link to successful cases and five trust badges from recognizable sources, stats about the company, and additional law-specific trust indicators.
-The page also uses a contrasting color for the CTA button.
+Defend Your DUI page also uses a contrasting color for the CTA button.
 This use could indicate that the web developer engaged in A/B testing.

 This page is a service-based lawyer landing page for workplace law.
 Before anything else, clients are given an opportunity to read more about other services or request a consultation.

 There are also details about the law firm and several positive client reviews.
-Visitors who would like to learn more can read up on the specific types of labor law the firm practices and gather information about the attorneys who work there.
+Visitors who would like to learn more about Taylor Janis can read up on the specific types of labor law the firm practices and gather information about the attorneys who work there.

 This page is a landing page for wills, probate, litigation, and estate planning.
 It is also location-specific, as it mentions Calgary in the subheading.
 This element could impact search results.

 The page features trust indicators, client testimonials, and a lengthy description of each of the services provided.
-This page is a great example of a landing page that provides visitors with a significant amount of information and encourages them to learn as much as possible before making a high-impact decision.
+Passages Law is a great example of a landing page that provides visitors with a significant amount of information and encourages them to learn as much as possible before making a high-impact decision.